Meet the "Wolf Pack"

 Degree: Trombone Performance

-Gabe is an incoming transfer student from the University of Central Florida.
+Gabe is a transfer student from the University of Central Florida.
 He graduated from West Orange High school in 2021 where he received the Louis Armstrong Award for excellence in jazz.
 While in high school he studied with Jeffrey Thomas, principal trombone of the Orlando Philharmonic.
 He was a member of the Florida Symphony Youth Orchestra for three years and played in the top jazz band and orchestra.

 Outside of practice Gabe enjoys reading and going to new places.
 He is also a big fan of movie and video game soundtracks.